Faculty Development Opportunities

 The Executive Leadership in Academic Medicine (ELAM) Program

-The Hedwig van Ameringen Executive Leadership in Academic Medicine® (ELAM®) program is a year-long part-time fellowship for women faculty in schools of medicine, dentistry, public health and pharmacy.
-The program is dedicated to developing the professional and personal skills required to lead and manage in today's complex health care environment, with special attention to the unique challenges facing women in leadership positions.
+The Hedwig van Ameringen Executive Leadership in Academic Medicine® (ELAM®) program is a year-long part-time fellowship for faculty in schools of medicine, dentistry, public health and pharmacy.
+The program is dedicated to developing the professional and personal skills required to lead and manage in today's complex health care environment.
+More than 1600 ELAM alumni hold leadership positions in insitutions around the world.

 AAMC Professional Development